 No matter how many times I travel, I am always thankful that I've prepped before the trip.
 It puts my mind at ease and also ensures everything is in order while I'm overseas.

-So if you’re on your way abroad make sure you don’t forget these key things before you head out.
+So if you’re on your way abroad make sure you don’t forget these essential things before you head out.

 Before you leave the country, make sure you have a valid passport.
 If you’re going to Australia on the Working Holiday Visa, enter the country with at least 15 months before the expiration.

-If you need to renew your passport before you leave, you can renew it at any time.
-But, the US State Department recommends you renew it nine months before it expires.
+The US State Department recommends you renew it nine months before your passport expires.
 It may also take up to 10 weeks to receive your new passport.
 Plan accordingly.

 CHECK VISA REQUIREMENTS